adriannem/my-first-webpage/README.md

 # _My First WebPage_

-#### _This is a web page created to practice basic HTML elements., May 15, 2016_
+#### _This is a web page created to practice basic HTML elements and CSS styling., May 24, 2016_

 #### By _**Adrianne Miller**_

 ## Description

-_This is a basic web page created to demonstrate skills in writing valid HTML5._
+_This is a basic web page created to demonstrate skills in writing valid HTML5 and CSS._

 ## Setup/Installation Requirements